WrightonLabCSU/DRAM/Development-Notes/Overview.md

 The DRAM2 GitHub has 3 types branches: 1) main - this branch is to push final working updates to.
 2) dev - this is the branch which is actively developed on and is always the most up-to-date.
 3) viz branches - these are working branches for the visualization aspects of dram.
 This documentation will mention work done in the visualization branches but more comprehensive documentation can be found within those branches.

+### Documentation for DRAM2

+The documentation for DRAM2 (Nextflow) is within the GitHub repository directory `Development-Notes/`.
+Within this directory there is this document, `Overview.md`, as well as a documents for `Daily-Development-Notes` - a long day-by-day account of DRAM2 development, `DRAM2-Trees` - a description of DRAM2 Trees process, the status of this process and the path forward, `DRAM2-Databases` - a description of the big picture of how DRAM2 will provide pre-built databases, why we want to provide these databases in this format, and an overview of the various plans forward.

 ### Locations on W2 Server

 Pulled GitHub repository location and development location: